There are 7 useful metrics you can measure to prove effectiveness of your push notification campaigns:

 Higher CTR → more traffic to the platform → more appeal for advertisers.

-E-commerce apps normally focus on conversion rates and revenue increase.
+E-commerce apps normally focus on conversion rates and revenue increase as their KPIs.

 Subscription-based apps prioritize ARPU and retention.